Francis Makemie: Death and legacy

 Makemie and his wife Naomi purchased a plantation along Holdens Creek in Temperanceville, Virginia in Accomack County, not far from the county seat.
-There, he spent his final years and died in 1708.
-The community he helped establish still today.
+There, he spent his final years and died and was buried in an unmarked grave in 1708.
+In 1908, admirers of his found and purchased the grave site and added a marker in what is now Makemie Monument Park.
+The community he helped establish still exists today.

+Makemie Memorial Presbyterian Church in Snow Hill is named after him as is the town of Makemie Park, Virginia.

 Around the 200th anniversary of the Presbyterian Church's founding, outsiders were shocked to find Makemie's gravesite on the former plantation in dilapidated condition.
 They worked to stabilize it and erected a statue and memorial marker.
 During this period, the surrounding community was experiencing economic prosperity, leading to the renovation of the church he had founded in Accomac, Virginia (named in his honor).
-Additionally, they purchased a disused Methodist church in Onancock, Virginia, demolishing it, and built a new structure named after his supportive wife Naomi, in 1903.
+Additionally, they purchased a disused Methodist church in Onancock, Virginia, demolishing it, and built a new structure named after his wife Naomi, in 1903.

 Makemie Woods campground, owned and operated by the Presbytery of Eastern Virginia of the Presbyterian Church (USA), is named in honor of Francis Makemie.
 The camp is located between Williamsburg and Richmond, Virginia.